-Official transcripts must be requested through the National Student Clearinghouse. (manhattantech.edu/transcripts) Transcripts are available for continuing education students as of Fall 1994, and for all workforce development students as of Spring 2004.
+Official transcripts must be requested through the National Student Clearinghouse, more info at manhattantech.edu/transcripts.
+Transcripts are available for continuing education students as of Fall 1994, and for all workforce development students as of Spring 2004.
 Course credit earned prior to 2006 is non-accredited course achievement.
-Students must pay all outstanding debts and/or complete Financial Aid Exit Counseling (if required) to Manhattan Tech before an official transcript will be released.
 All official transcript requests are verified and approved by the Registrar's Office.
 The transfer of Manhattan Tech credit to other colleges is entirely up to the receiving institution.
 Manhattan Tech does not guarantee transfer of its credit.